-- the amount of garnet, clinopyroxene and coesite are quite different, even though the change from the is quite different from the amount of these minerals in the initial assemblage.
-This difference is rather unaffected by the initial assemblage remains rather constant over the range of initial proportions varying proportion of the two assemblages, which has been varied from 1:1 to 100:1 (from f=1 to f=100). - 15 The composition of the minerals in assemblage A (e.g. MgO illustrated in panels 7-CC) 7-HH)) follows a pattern similar to the minerals abundance, approaching the initial composition as the.
+The composition of the minerals in assemblage A (e.g. MgO illustrated in panels 7-CC) - 7-HH)) follows a pattern similar to the minerals abundance.
 As the size of the initial sub-system increases, MgO tends to approach the oxide amount in the initial composition.
-A different result is observed for the composition of the minerals in assemblage B. Regardless whether the mineral abundance changes or remains close to the initial amount, the oxide composition varies quite significantly and in most minerals the difference is larger as when f is set to higher values. - 20 When one of the sub-systems is allowed to move (2-D models), the general observation on the long run is that the dynamic sub-system tends to preserve the assemblage that enters in the model.
-In this study this assemblage is set to be equal to the initial assemblage(see figure 7, panels 7-C) 7-H) and zoomed view in panels 7-C2) 7-H2)).
-Note that the plots 2-D data plotted in figure 7 refer to an horizontal section of extracted data points at the middle distance $D_y/2$.
-When sub-system A is mobile (dotted lines), the behavior of assemblage B is similar to the static case, with some minerals changing their initial - 25 abundance, garnet, clinopyroxene, coesite and in part spinel.
-In the reverse case, with a dynamic sub-system B being mobile (dashed lines), the mineralogical abundance of A is different differs from the initial assemblage, but But unlike the static cases, no significant variations can be noted with the increase of the initial proportion.
-In terms of minerals composition (e.g. MqO, panels 7-CC) - 7-HH) in figure 7), the dynamic sub-system preserves the composition of the entering assemblage.
-The other immobile assemblage instead, shows a compositional variation that is larger

-30 than any variation change observed for the static cases, even though it remains somehow.
+A different result is observed for the composition of the minerals in assemblage B. Regardless whether the

+5 mineral abundance changes or remains close to the initial amount, the oxide composition varies quite significantly and in most minerals the difference is larger when f is set to higher values.

+When one of the sub-systems is allowed to move (2-D models), the general observation on the long run is that the dynamic sub-system tends to preserve the assemblage that enters in the model.
+In this study this assemblage is set to be equal to the initial assemblage.
+Note that the 2-D data plotted in figure 7 refer to an horizontal section of extracted points at the middle

+- 10 distance $D_y/2$.
+When sub-system A is mobile (dotted lines), the behavior of assemblage B is similar to the static case, with some minerals changing their initial abundance, garnet, clinopyroxene, coesite and in part spinel.
+In the reverse case, with a dynamic sub-system B (dashed lines), the mineralogical abundance of A differs from the initial assemblage.
+But unlike the static cases, no significant variations can be noted with the increase of the initial proportion. - In terms of minerals composition (e.g. MgO, panels 7-CC) 7-HH) in figure 7), the dynamic sub-system preserves the composition of the entering assemblage.
+The immobile assemblage instead, shows a compositional variation that is larger than any change observed for the static cases.
 This variation remains somehow still independent of the initial proportion of the two assemblages, at least with f = 1, 5, 50.

 Complete data for the bulk composition, which includes all nine oxides, is available for three 1-D models and two 2-D simulations following the instructions in the supplementary material.

-6 Conclusions
+20 6 Conclusions